ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 | **5**  | Joints drive a typical character rig
 | **6**  | Rig drives final geometry for render

 Each "marker" is a dud.
 Nothing of any complexity.
-Something for the camera to recognise and track as it moves through space.
+Something for the camera(s) to recognise and track as it moves through space.
 Once tracked, it's able to translate this marker from a 2D image into a 3D position, and continues to do so for each marker, for the real processing to take place inside software.

 Once the capture is complete, the human actor can remove the markers and go enjoy the rest of their day.
 The rest is up to the computer.